 There is another passage in the book, “It can be said of God’s work that He truly finishes what He starts.
 There are steps and a plan, and it is full of God’s wisdom, His omnipotence, and His marvelous deeds.
 It is also full of God’s love and mercy.
 Of course, the main thread running through all of God’s work is His care for mankind; it is permeated with His feelings of concern that He can never put aside.
 In these verses of the Bible, in every single thing that the Lord Jesus did after His resurrection, what was revealed was God’s unchanging hopes and concern for mankind, as well as God’s meticulous care and cherishing of humans.
 Until now, none of this has changed….”
 The Lord Jesus awakened the hearts of man in the way of appearing to them, enabling us to taste His concern for and pity on us.
 Such kind of concern and pity is not a legend, but a practical fact.
 Meanwhile, it helps us to know that God treats us as close to Him.
 He always accompanies us and never leaves us.
 God’s work doesn’t cease yet.

-s are all right.
-Since our ancestors committed sin, God began His management plan and the work of salvation of us humans.
+God’s words are all right.
+Since our ancestors Adam and Eve committed sin, God began His management plan and the work of salvation of us humans.
 At first, God used Moses to set forth the law, allowing people to know how to worship Him, how to sacrifice, and how to live on earth.
 If people violated or offended the law, they would be stoned to death.
 On the contrary, they would be blessed by Him.
 However, in the late period of the Age of Law, as people’s corruption became deeper and deeper and they committed sin more and more often, there were already not enough sin offerings to atone for their sins.
 As a consequence, they offered mixed-colored, lame sheep, cattle and pigeons upon the altar.
 With this continuing to develop in this way, people would all be condemned to death because of violations.
 God showed mercy for us humans, so, to save people from being condemned to death, He became flesh among humans personally, went to the cross for us humans, and provided Himself to be the sin offering forever, using His life to redeem us.
 It is just because the Lord Jesus became flesh and redeemed mankind that we are able to survive till now.
 The Lord initiated the Age of Grace.
 Thereupon, the whole mankind were qualified to enjoy the abundant grace.

 In reality, every believer in the Lord Jesus have seen that in the spiritual pathway, when we meet temptations, the Lord will keep us away from or overcome them; when we suffer frustrations or failures, He will always give us confidence and strength, helping us steel ourselves; when we lack in life, He will be the very present help of us; when we encounter tests and are in pain, His words will illuminate and guide us in time, so we can understand God’s desires and thereby have peace and joy in spirit.
 We have practically tasted that it is God who leads us to go through all our life.
 God is by our side at all times and accompanies us every day, every minute and every second. …